dxprog/dxprog.com/posts/bloggy-blog-18-on-broadway.md

 **Six (6/10)** - Rounding everything out is _Six_, a pop musical about the six wives of King Henry VIII.
 This was another soundtrack that Kayla had incorporated into regular rotation prior to seeing and... kind of the same issue with Moulin Rouge: seeing it acted out didn't really add a whole lot more.
 I'm only partial to one or two of the songs, so that didn't really leave a lot left.
 Also, it just had me remembering all that time spent on European history that I didn't care about :|.

-That concludes all the Broadway shows we say starting in February of last year.
-A real 0-60 in a hurry situation, but I'm not against going to more shows.
+That concludes all the Broadway shows we saw since that journey to New York.
+A real zero to sixty in a hurry situation, but I'm not against going to more shows.
 Or the symphony, that's always fun.

 With a baby, though, who knows when that'll be.